 The TFTC has shown particular interest in telecommunications, semiconductors, e-commerce, and digital economy-related issues.

-A new Trade Competition Act has come into force in October 2017, replacing the previous law that was in place since 1999.
-The Act has also created a new enforcement agency, the Trade Competition Commission ("TCC"), supported by the Office of the Trade Competition Commission, to run the day-to-day operations.
+A new Trade Competition Act B.E.
+2560 (2017) ("TCA") came into force in October 2017, replacing the previous law that was in place since 1999.
+The TCA also created a new enforcement agency, the Trade Competition Commission (the "TCC"), supported by the Office of the Trade Competition Commission, to run the day-to-day operations ("OTCC").

 No competition law

 In August 2019, the PCA imposed its first fine for anticompetitive practices.
 The approximately €2 million fine was imposed on a dominant company in the local market for beverage supply for setting discriminating conditions between its suppliers and charging them excessive prices.
-This decision was quashed and the case was transferred from the PCA to the French Competition Authority.
-In November 2019, the PCA dismissed a claim about an alleged cartel concerning a public contract in the private security sector.
+However, this decision was quashed for lack of impartiality and the case was transferred from the PCA to the French Competition Authority.
+The Paris Court of appeal declared the PCA's decision void on 21 January 2021.

 This publication is provided for your convenience and does not constitute legal advice.
 This publication is protected by copyright.

-© 2020 White & Case LLP
+© 2021 White & Case LLP